raider2107/raider2107.github.io/Service Computing/golangOnUbuntu/index.md

  Then we can write our code:
  `code hello.go` -will open a VScode
  Code:
- `package main
+ `package main`

-import "fmt"
+`import "fmt"`

-func main() {
+`func main() {`
-    fmt.Printf("Hello World!\n")
+    `fmt.Printf("Hello World!\n")`
-} `
+`} `
-At terminal:
+In terminal:
 `go run hello.go`
-`go install github.com/raider2107/MyGolangTest' (change the path)
+`go install github.com/raider2107/MyGolangTest` (change your own path)
 `MyGolangTest`
 ![](/img/terminal.png)

  Upload to To Github:
  `git add .`
  `git commit -m 'test'`
- Then go to github.com and create a new repository, the name must be the same as your local repository (MyGolangTest in my case).
+ Then go to [github.com](https://github.com/) and create a new repository, the name must be the same as your local repository (MyGolangTest in my case).
 Once you created, we can push the contents of the local repo onto the GitHub repository in your profile.
 Connect to repository using this command:
 `git remote add origin https://github.com/user_name/Mytest.git`
 change `the user_name` to your Github username and repo name to one that you have created previously.
 The final step is to push the local repository contents into the remote host repository (GitHub), by using the command: